 Hulless popcorn may be safer to eat when you have braces.
 This type of popcorn is made from smaller kernels and has smaller hulls.
 The hull is the crunchy part of the popcorn that tends to flake off and get stuck in your teeth or gums.
 So the smaller the hull, the less likely it’ll get stuck in your braces.

-Best Practices For Eating Popcorn With Braces On
+Best Practices for Eating Popcorn With Braces

-If you just can’t give up your favorite popcorn snack, here are a few dentistry tips and tricks to help you.
+If you just can’t give up your favorite popcorn snack, here are a few tips and tricks to help you.
 Follow these so you can keep eating popcorn safely:

 While you should already be flossing at least once a day, you should also floss immediately after eating popcorn.
 This will help you remove any small pieces of popcorn from between your teeth and braces right away.
 Getting the popcorn hulls out from your teeth as soon as possible will help you maintain good oral health.